UFFeScience/SAMbA/README.md

 ## Download: Docker image

-We make SciSpark available for download through a [Docker](https://www.docker.com/) image.
-This image has all softwares requirements to run our applications using SciSpark and Apache Spark (our baseline).
+We make SAMbA available for download through a [Docker](https://www.docker.com/) image.
+This image has all softwares requirements to run our applications using SAMbA and Apache Spark (our baseline).
 To download and run it, follow the steps below.

 ### Pull the image
 To get the docker image, you need to pull it from docker hub.
 For this, run the command: